aerni/statamic-font-awesome/README.md

 Add the `Font Awesome` Fieldtype to a Blueprint or Fieldset.
 The Fieldtype provides the option to only make certain icon styles available for selection.

-> **Note:** If you are using a Font Awesome Kit with `SVG` as technology, you may run into performance issues when selecting icons.
-Change the technology to `Web Font` to speed things up.

 ### Template

 Add the following Tag to the `<head>` of your layout view to render the Font Awesome script.